-Goodwin Achievement Program (GAP)
+Goodwin Achievement Program

-A new student may qualify for participation in the Goodwin Achievement Program (GAP) based on his/her interview, pre-registration testing, and receipt of an official high school transcript, General Equivalency Diploma (GED), or State Authorized High School Equivalent Certificate.
-If eligible, GAP students start in the General Studies program.
+A new student may qualify for participation in the Goodwin Achievement Program (GAP) based on his/her interview, pre-registration testing, and receipt of proof of immunization and either an official high school transcript, General Equivalency Diploma (GED), or State Authorized High School Equivalent Certificate.
+If eligible,

+GAP students start in the General Studies program.
 Upon successful completion of GAP, students work with an advisor to move into their program of choice.
 GAP consists of college readiness courses to refresh basic skills and learn additional skills necessary for core, college-level work.
 GAP offers a student: